-Meet Community Needs (in particular in rural environments) Employers: Internships can help fill a community need Cultivate greater career development opportunities for graduates Employers are not investing in the rural workforce Graduates: Graduates have to be prepared to treat the full spectrum of needs Limited professional development opportunities Greater connection to Denver Community: 12 Lead the charge in Two Generation and Social Determinants Serve as a regional training center Supporting immigrant groups Homelessness Better serve Pitkin County "Marketing by way of newspapers and local radio as these are still the primary forms of communications in our rural areas as opposed to the internet" Information booths at community events Articles in the local newspaper answering "What is Social Work?"
-Greater awareness of what social workers do 10 Career Preparation Trauma skills Utilizing service animals - connection to the agriculture roots of rural communities Food/Environmental Justice Gerontology Managing resources when you have none Building strong networks and communities for students outside of school Reimbursement of Services 10 Curriculum Improvement More public health/health/integrated health More student research Interdisciplinary employment opportunities 7 Evaluation Training for the Community 3 Cultivate a Pipeline of Students Recruiting students who are bilingual, bicultural to better serve communities 2
+Meet Community Needs (in particular in rural environments) Employers: Internships can help fill a community need Cultivate greater career development opportunities for graduates Employers are not investing in the rural workforce Graduates: Graduates have to be prepared to treat the full spectrum of needs Limited professional development opportunities Greater connection to Denver Community: 12 Lead the charge in Two Generation and Social Determinants Serve as a regional training center Supporting immigrant groups Homelessness Better serve Pitkin County External Communication/Social Work Brand "Marketing by way of newspapers and local radio as these are still the primary forms of communications in our rural areas as opposed to the internet" Information booths at community events Articles in the local newspaper answering "What is Social Work?"
+10 Greater awareness of what social workers do Career Preparation Trauma skills Utilizing service animals - connection to the agriculture roots of rural communities Food/Environmental Justice Gerontology Managing resources when you have none Building strong networks and communities for students outside of school Reimbursement of Services 10 Curriculum Improvement More public health/health/integrated health More student research Interdisciplinary employment opportunities 7 Evaluation Training for the Community 3 Cultivate a Pipeline of Students 2

 MOUs with Fort Lewis and Colorado Mesa for a five year MSW

 Interdisciplinary Opportunities

-, , , , , 2

 Health and Legal 2

 Collaboration with CMU and CMC (given their BSW and ASSW

 program)

 Increased Diversity

-2

 More meaningful engagement with minority populations 2

 Need more resources to work with diverse populations (E.G. Spanish

 speaking assistance)

-Technology Use & Support 1
+Technology Use & Support

-'
+I

 Technology can improve access

-Fund Development 1
+Fund Development ,

-'

 Less reliance on grants

 What are GSSW's lived values?

 Theme Frequency

 Social Justice

 Sustainable development 4

 Environmental Justice

-Respect 1
+Respect

+I

 Dignity and worth of the individual

-More scholarships "Financial accessibility to higher education so that professionals will reflect

-·
+heme Frequency

+ecruitment & Accessibility

+More scholarships
-"Financial accessibility to higher education so that professionals will reflect

-the local community" 10
+• "Financial accessibility to higher education so that professionals will reflect the local community" 10

 Loan forgiveness

 • 3:2 models

-• Endowment
+Endowment

 Increased enrollment

-proving Field Education 3
+nproving Field Education 3

-Greater education needs to be done with agencies in r ural communities
+Greater education needs to be done with agencies in rural communities so they understand the value of internships

-• oral commonnes

-so they understand the value of internships

-There is a resistance and a fear of liability re: internship ps
+There is a resistance and a fear of liability re: internships

-Must offer paid internships because of financial real ties for students
+• Must offer paid internships because of financial realities for students

 Alumni Engagement

 Recruiting alumni to serve as adjuncts 3

-Cultivating opportunities for meaningful engagement was a compared to the ith former students
+Cultivating opportunities for meaningful engagement with former students

-Develop an alumni association for 4 corners and Weste ern Slope
+Develop an alumni association for 4 corners and Western Slope

-Support for students
+Support for students 2

-2

-Transportation
+Transportation -

 Consider a physical campus

 Community Partnerships

-Untapped potential on the western slope, could cultivate re more

-partnerships that increase networking, supervision, and 2
+Untapped potential on the western slope, could cultivate more partnerships that increase networking, supervision, and career development 2

-development

-"Manaus Valley Project with an objective to create relati onships amona
+"Manaus Valley Project with an objective to create relationships among diverse populations"

-diverse populations" and the same of

 Advocacy & Community Change

-, , , 1
+1

-More leadership in community organizing ·
+More leadership in community organizing

 More tools to engage marginalized populations